Arrival

 The sound of slowness makes me think about arrival, not as an end in itself, but as a process and embodied experience with our surroundings, vast and open like the long performance that led to this audio work.

-— Erandy Vergara
+— Erandy Vergara, Curator

 Whether it is recording the sounds of our environment or territory of the mind, Lindsay captures a sense of spiritual space and allows anyone interested to journey aside her footsteps.
 With childlike wonder and alien wisdom, her music becomes the realization of knowing that we are never lost, but then again, we are never found.